friflo/vscode-friflo-post/README.md

 *   Demonstrate __JSON Schema__ validation of JSON request & response files.
 *   Execute a second request with a single click using the configuration from the beginning.
 *   Execute a third request - this time __PUT__ - to show the error case when the server is not responding.
-    The request is canceled by clicking on the progress indicator in status bar.
+    The request is canceled by clicking on the progress indicator in the status bar.
-*   Use VSCode git compare to show the diff of the response info with a previous successful request.
+*   Use __VSCode Source Control__ to show the diff of the response info with a previous successful request.

 ![](https://raw.githubusercontent.com/friflo/vscode-friflo-post/master/docs/friflo-POST.gif)